 Location and Duration of Training:

-Training is conducted through a combination of non-continuous training (parade nights and weekends) with local Army Reserve University Regiments and residential continuous training (Training Blocks 1 to 5) at centres of expertise throughout Australia, culminating with completion of the last training block at the Royal Military College Duntroon.
+Training is conducted through a combination of non-continuous training (self-paced workbooks, parade nights and weekends) with local Army Reserve University Regiments and residential continuous training (Training Blocks 1 to 5) at centres of expertise throughout Australia, culminating with completion of the last training block at the Royal Military College Duntroon.

 The ARes GSO FAC is modularised to allow candidates the flexibility to complete the training around civilian employment commitments.
 Training Block 1 is conducted continuously throughout the year at the Army Recruit Training Centre, Kapooka.
 Training Blocks 2 to 5 are conducted twice annually in a sequence.
 Ideally, most candidates will complete the course within 18 months – 2 years and are expected to complete the ARes GSO FAC within a maximum of 3 years.
 It is possible for a candidate to complete the ARes GSO FAC within a minimum of 9 - 14 months; however, these are usually in-Service candidates who been given recognition of prior learning.